 "If someone who has worldly means sees a brother in need and refuses him compassion, how can the love of God remain in him?"
 1 Jn 3:17

 Named bishop of Philadelphia at 41, the young Redemptorist, anxious to respond to the needy and unlearned, approached the teaching brothers and sisters in the area and invited them to serve with him in the schools of Philadelphia.
-Determined to give immigrant children a chance at a better life, John immediately began to build Catholic schools.
-In less than a decade Philadelphia, which had only two Catholic schools when he arrived, had more than one hundred.
+Determined to give immigrant children especially a chance at a better life, John immediately began to build Catholic schools.
+In less than a decade Philadelphia, while had only two Catholic schools when he arrived, had more than one hundred.

 Today, pray to know how best to announce the Good News with your lives.